bluescarni/piranha/doc/sphinx/getting_started.rst

    $ make -j8

-.. warning:: Be aware that, at the present time, the compilation of Piranha's unit tests and Python bindings consumes a large amount of memory.
-Do not run too many jobs in parallel if the amount of memory available on your machine is limited.
+.. warning:: Be aware that, the compilation of Piranha's unit tests and Python bindings consumes a large amount of memory.
+At least 8GB of RAM are suggested for the compilation of the Python bindings.

 After a successful build in ``Debug`` mode, it is good practice to run the test suite: